 Dropdown

 Access to e-resources is essential for research and education.
-Although more journal articles are available in open access, many are still behind the paywall.
+Although more journal articles are now available in open access, many are still behind the paywall.
 High subscription costs remain an issue for libraries and their users in developing and transition countries.
-At the same time, high Article Processing Charges prohibit authors from publishing in open access.
+At the same time, high Article Processing Charges (APCs) prohibit authors from publishing in open access.

 WHAT WE DO